DanielMrowca/DeviceId/README.md

-# DeviceId
+# DeviceId and *DeviceInfo

 A simple library providing functionality to generate a 'device ID' that can be used to uniquely identify a computer.
+*Also you can retrieve basic information of device ex. machine name, processor id.
+Go to [Get basic information of device](#get-device-basic-info) to see more information

 ## Quickstart